No Result

 If it’s after the tax deadline, and you discover you underpaid your taxes, you may owe a penalty plus interest.
 Pay the tax due immediately to minimize interest and penalties.

-However, if you have a good cause, such as erroneous information sent to you, be sure to attach a statement with your amended return and ask for an abatement of the penalty.
+However, if you have a good cause, such as erroneous information sent to you, be sure to attach a statement to your amended return and request an abatement of the penalty.
 The IRS often grants abatements when taxpayers attempt to correct problems on their own and as soon as possible.
-In fact, the IRS can be pretty reasonable.
+In fact, the IRS can be pretty reasonable and may grant penalty relief in certain situations, especially if you acted in good faith and corrected the issue promptly.

 Note: Amending your tax return does not increase the risk of being audited.